28 Jun: Jasenovac Memorial Temple

-28.Jun partnered with the Gvozden family to intiate the raising of funds for a project that would communicate to both local and wider communities the significance of honoring forgotten martyrs of the Jasenovac Extermination System.
+28.Jun partnered with the Gvozden family to initiate the raising of funds for a project that would communicate to both local and wider communities the significance of honoring forgotten martyrs of the Jasenovac Extermination System.

 3.5m RS Dinara was raised for the construction of a temple dedicated to the victims of Jasenovac in Medjuvodje, Kozarska Dubica, in order to preserve the memory of the martyrdom of Serbs in Jasenovac and other places, said Snežana Dimitrijević.